MixinNetwork/developers.mixin.one/api/_docs/alpha-mixin-network/register-app.md

 order: 2
 ---

-Since you have to register an App before you can use Mixin Network, you need to go to [https://developers.mixin.one/](https://developers.mixin.one/).
-You can get the following informations.
-All of them will be used in the future.
-Following is an example of the parameters.
+Since you have to register an App before you can use Mixin Network, you need to go to [https://developers.mixin.one/](https://developers.mixin.one/), to get the following information.
+The following is an example of the parameters.

-> [Create an APP](https://developers.mixin.one/dashboard) to develop base on Mixin Network.
+> [Create an APP](https://developers.mixin.one/dashboard) to develop a Dapp based on Mixin Network.

-After register an APP, you can get the following information, all of them will be used later.
+After registering an APP, you can get the following information, all of it will be used later.

 ```golang
 ClientId        = "89e0bdee-c355-47f2-945a-be48be875606"